esitarz/docs-1/content/platform-guides/core-concepts/rules-engine.md

 ```

-That's pretty powerful, but it's more likely that you only care about the
+That's pretty powerful, but it's more likely that you only care about the
 _subtotal_ of just the line items matching your CostCenter condition.
 For this
 you can use the `items.total` function: